-Cancelling appointments in a timely manner allows other clients to fill those appointments and, ideally, allows them to make arrangements to attend the appointment on time.
-Based on this idea, clients must cancel appointments 1 hour prior to their scheduled appointments.
+Cancelling appointments in a timely manner allows other clients to fill those appointments.
+Clients must cancel appointments 1 hour prior to their scheduled appointments.
 Appointments not cancelled 1 hour or more prior to a scheduled appointment will be marked as "no-show" appointments.
-If student clients miss 3 appointments within a 7-day period, then their permission to make appointments with the ACT will be blocked for 7 days.
-In order to be allowed to make appointments again, clients must meet with the director of the ACT or wait out the 7-day penalty.
+If student clients miss 3 appointments, their permission to make appointments with the ACT will be blocked.

 Missed or "no-show" appointments occur when Columbus State University student clients of the ACT do not cancel their appointments 1 hour before their appointment, or they do not attend their appointment at the recorded scheduled time.
-Clients are responsible for cancelling their own appointments, either by cancelling online or by visiting or calling the ACT.
-If student clients miss 3 appointments within a 7-day period, then their permission to make appointments with the ACT will be blocked for 7 days.
-In order to be allowed to make appointments again, clients must meet with the director of the ACT or wait out the 7-day penalty.
+Clients are responsible for cancelling their own appointments, either by cancelling online or by visiting or calling/emailing the ACT.
+If student clients miss 3 appointments, then their permission to make appointments with the ACT will be blocked.

 The ACT operates on an appointment basis.
-However, if an appointment is available you can make one the same day.
+However, if an appointment is available, you can make one the same day.
+Please contact the ACT to check for same day appointments.

 The ACT is a peer education pedagogical service.
 The ACT is not an editing or correction service, where, for example, clients submit their work to the Center and a staff member edits or corrects the work without client participation.
 Staff can explain, model, and guide client practice in an effort to help clients develop strategies for independent learning, editing, and problem solving.
 See General Expectations Policies below for further elaboration, or visit the ACT for further explanation.